alexttx/emacs-demo/README.md

 # Emacs Mini Tutorial

 I've been using Emacs for software development since forever.
 Since before [GNU Emacs](https://en.wikipedia.org/wiki/Emacs#GNU_Emacs).
-The de facto Emacs was [Gosmacs](https://en.wikipedia.org/wiki/Gosling_Emacs).
+Back then the de facto Emacs was [Gosmacs](https://en.wikipedia.org/wiki/Gosling_Emacs).
 To this day my `.emacs` file has snippets of elisp code from Gosmacs:

 ```
   (defun gosmacs-next-window ()